 Leases represent ownership of the robot for the purpose of issuing commands to control the robot.
 There can only ever be a single owner of a specific robot resource at any given time, however an application can delegate the lease to other systems to perform various tasks.
 Leases can be returned by one application and subsequently acquired by a different application to change ownership.
 Alternatively, a lease can be revoked by another application to change ownership forcefully.

 In addition to identifying ownership, the lease system is used to confirm that a robot is still being controlled and that there are valid communications to the owner.
-If an owner can no longer be reached within a certain period of time, the lease will automatically be revoked from that owner.
+If an owner can no longer be reached within a certain period of time, the lease will become “stale” and may be acquired by another client.
+If the owner returns to valid communications before another client acquires, the lease will become “fresh” again.

 Services which command or control the robot require a lease.
 These services will reject incoming requests which are from non-owners or contain older ownership information.
 Ownership semantics provides additional safety to operation workflows by preventing accidental commands from disturbing the current owner’s application.
 Note, some services will only read information from the robot, and do not require a lease (e.g. image service or robot-state service).